rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    For now, no logging, versioning, replication, tags, etc. for the bucket.

    #### Create Lambda Function #

+   On Dec 9, 2014 Dominick Peluso talks about his Lambda that, when it detects an image has been upload, it uses ImageMagick to create a thumbnail in S3, then sends an email.
+   <amp-youtube data-videoid="_-hnJC4IXJI" layout="responsive" width="480" height="270"></amp-youtube>

 0. <a target="_blank" href="https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2#/create?step=1">
    On the AWS Console, select Services, select Lambda, click Get Started Now</a>